ayasin/frhttp/README.md

 >
 > Edsger W. Dijkstra

-FRHTTP is an backend web framework designed to facilitate the development of functional reactive web services/sites.
+FRHTTP is a backend web framework designed to facilitate the development of functional reactive web services/sites.

 Key benefits:
 * eliminates callback hell